 Sign In

-More than 75% of foreign capital in the Chinese stock market has left the market.
+Over 75% of foreign capital has exited the Chinese stock market.

 Haebom

-More than 75% of the foreign capital that flowed into China’s stock market in the first seven months of 2023 has withdrawn from the market, as global investors have sold off more than $25 billion in stocks despite the Chinese government’s efforts to restore economic confidence.
+Over 75% of the foreign capital that flowed into China's stock market during the first seven months of 2023 has left the market.
+This came as global investors sold off more than $25 billion in shares, despite the Chinese government's efforts to restore confidence in the economy.

-Reasons for Foreign Capital Outflow: Traders and analysts pointed out that the lack of strong policy support from Chinese leaders has caused global institutional investors to hold off on buying until the Chinese market’s growth recovers sufficiently.
-Concerns about a liquidity crisis in the real estate sector and disappointing growth indicators have also fueled foreign capital selling.
+Reasons for the outflow of foreign capital: Traders and analysts have pointed out that the lack of robust policy support from Chinese leaders has led institutional investors worldwide to hold off on buying until they see enough recovery in the Chinese market.
+Worries about a liquidity crisis in the real estate sector and disappointing growth figures have also triggered more selling by foreign investors.

-Comparison with other countries: Foreign capital has inflowed $12.3 billion and $6.4 billion into the Indian and Korean markets respectively this year.
-On the other hand, the Chinese stock market has fallen further, while stock indices of other Asian countries have risen.
+Comparison with other countries: This year, foreign capital has flowed into India and Korea by $12.3 billion and $6.4 billion respectively.
+In contrast, the Chinese stock market has continued to fall, while stock indices in other Asian countries have seen an upward trend.

-The Chinese stock market experienced a large outflow of foreign capital in 2023.
-This was due to China's economic policies, problems in the real estate market, and global investors' uncertainty and lower expectations for economic recovery.
-The future performance of the Chinese stock market will likely depend on the Chinese government's economic support policies and the recovery of global investor confidence.
+Throughout 2023, China's stock market has faced a significant exodus of foreign capital.
+The main drivers have been China's economic policies, troubles in the real estate market, and diminishing expectations for recovery among global investors.
+Going forward, the performance of the Chinese stock market will likely hinge on whether the government can offer strong economic support and regain the trust of international investors.

 Subscribe to 'haebom'